universal-ctags/ctags/docs/contributions.rst

   These prefixes reduce the load of reviewers.

-* Use [INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Exuberant-ctags.
+* Use [INCOMPATIBLE] as a prefix for both pull request and commit log if the change breaks the compatibility with Exuberant Ctags.
 Write an explanation in ``man/ctags-incompatibilities.7.rst.in`` about the detail of breakage.